 - Making sweet potato noodles for this shrimp carbonara recipe

 Lettuce Wrap Tacos

-I’ve found that I actually like the lettuce version better since the lettuce provides a crunch and a coolness that isn’t found in a regular tortilla.
+I actually like the lettuce version better now because it gives them a crunch and coolness you don’t find in a regular tortilla.
 I grew up in Texas and I love the flavors of Mexican food.
 This recipe is a great way to get the same flavors without the need for white flour or vegetable oils in the tortillas.

 If you don’t love lettuce in tacos and prefer an actual tortilla, I’d recommend these homemade grain-free and gluten-free tortillas.
-Or convert them into nachos using cassava chips similar to this recipe.
+Or convert them into nachos with cassava chips like in this BBQ chicken nachos recipe.

-- Brown meat in a skillet over medium-high heat until cooked.
+- In a large skillet, over medium-high heat brown the meat until cooked.

-- Season with cumin, chili powder, and garlic and stir well.
+- Sprinkle the cumin, chili powder, garlic powder, and salt over the meat and stir well.

-- Cool slightly and put into romaine lettuce leaves like taco shells.
+- Cool slightly before scooping the taco filling into the lettuce leaves like you would with taco shells.

 - Top with desired taco toppings.

 Try one of these for your next taco Tuesday night!